Safeline as an organisation works hard to comply with the ‘General Data Protection Regulation’. We also adhere to the following documents:

 - information about your medication, health, medical conditions and disabilities

-Whenever you have contact with your therapist or advisor, they will make brief notes on the general themes of your conversations.
+Whenever you have contact with your therapist or helpline and online advisor, they will make brief notes on the general themes of your conversations.

 In some cases, Safeline may collect personal data about you from third parties, such as your GP or agencies referring you to its services.